pungkula1337anka/Voice-Stuff/README.md

 - 🚀  Read/Write shopping/ToDo lists & reminders.<br>

+- 🚀  "What song is this?" (and add to playlist)<br>

-- 🚀  "Complete backup" of iPhone duck cloud, Contacts, SMS, camera, shortcuts, certs.
+- 🚀  "Complete backup of phone" backups iPhone to duck cloud, Contacts, SMS, camera, shortcuts, certs.
 TTS progress <br>

+- 🚀  "When is the next game?" - Tells when local sports teams next game is. <br>

+- 🚀  "Who called?" - Do lookup on unknown number missed called. <br>

+- 🚀  "What can I say?" .
+Tells you how to trigger all custom commands. <br>

 - 🚀  "Send a message to Nisse hello!" .
-Sebd encrypted SMS.
+Sebd encrypted SMS. <br>

 -   "Call Nisse" .
-Make phone calls.
+Make phone calls. <br>

 -   "TV: set Channel/Volume" (presence automation)<br>